 Development of medicines and vaccines against covid-19

-In the EU, four vaccines are currently approved for the virus.
+In the EU, four vaccines are currently approved.
 The global medicine authorities are all in close dialogue with researchers and pharmaceutical companies that want to develop medicines, including vaccines, for covid-19.
 This also applies to the European Medicines Agency (EMA), to which Norway is affiliated.

 Only diagnostic tests, face masks and other medical devices with the CE mark are approved for safe use.
-A number of tests may not be used by persons without health-related qualifications.
-Tests that can detect covid-19 or other illnesses shall always be marked with information about who is authorised to use the device.
+A number of diagnostic tests may not be used by persons without health-related qualifications.
+Tests that can detect covid-19 or other illnesses should always be marked with information about who is authorised to use the device.

 The Norwegian Medicines Agency will give priority to applications for clinical trials that have a direct impact on the pandemic.
 Nonetheless, we expect reports to satisfy the normal requirements.
 Please send all enquiries to firstname.lastname@example.org.